 ISecretShop debuted in 2010 as a mobile-only platform for mystery shopping.
 Since then, the cloud-based mystery shopping platform underpinning iSecretShop rebranded as Prism Intelligence, but the shopper-facing client name iSecretShop stuck, said Andrew Walker, COO at Prism Intelligence.

 Prism offers its customers prebuilt reports and dashboard views, including top- and bottom-performer reports and views showing how different locations performed against common metrics.
-Shop reports can include a combination of multiple choice questions, comments, photos and audio files.
+Shop reports can include a combination of multiple-choice questions, comments, photos and audio files.

 The data visualization offers longer-term trends views, too.
-In addition to traditional, in-person visits to client stores, businesses can opt for phone shops, in which mystery shoppers can evaluate call center agents' customer service skills, and competitor shops to see how their company measures up against its rivals.
+In addition to traditional, in-person visits to client stores, businesses can opt for "phone shops," in which mystery shoppers can evaluate call center agents' customer service skills, and "competitor shops" to see how their company measures up against its rivals.

 "Having [the data] all on one dashboard is very nice.
 It brings cohesion and cuts down on some of the workload," Brandt said.

-Keeps employees on toes
+Keeps employees on their toes

-Another MSP drawn to the Prism Intelligence platform is 360 Intel, headquartered in Manchester, N.H.
+Another mystery shopping provider drawn to the Prism Intelligence platform is 360 Intel, headquartered in Manchester, N.H.
 CEO Tyler Goodwin said the company chose Prism due to its mobile platform and the large mystery shopper pool that all MSPs plug into.
 Prism Intelligence has more than 1 million shoppers in its database.
 Each MSP brings a pool of shoppers into the system when signing on with Prism, and they are integrated into the platform for all companies to use.

 Andrew WalkerCOO, Prism Intelligence